 Impact

-Oracle MySQL Server contains a flaw in its InnoDB storage engine that allows a high‑privileged attacker who can reach the database over the network to force the server to crash.
-An attacker can trigger a repeatable crash that results in a full denial of service to all users of the affected database.
-The vulnerability does not compromise confidentiality or integrity; its impact is confined to availability.
+Oracle MySQL Server contains a flaw in its InnoDB storage engine that lets a high‑privileged attacker, who can reach the database system over network protocols, force the server to hang or crash repeatedly.
+This results in a complete denial of service for all users of the affected database, without impacting confidentiality or integrity.

 Affected Systems